canonical/packer-maas/windows/README.md

 #### ISO

-Path to Microsoft Windows ISO used to build the image.
+Path to Microsoft Windows ISO image used to build the image.

 #### PACKER_LOG